Add login roles to PostgreSQL

 To script user creation, follow these steps:

-1. Create a text file on an ArcGIS client machine and copy the following script into the file.
+1. Create a text file on an ArcGIS client machine and copy one of the following blocks of code into the file.

 import arcpy